 For the performance section, you will choose two pieces to perform on your particular instrument or voice.
 You will play on your own as a soloist, and as part of a group or ensemble.
 The submission recordings will take place in year 11.
 This is a fabulous opportunity to further develop your performance skills.
-Any instrument and style is acceptable for submission.
+Any instrument and style are acceptable for submission.
+These are supported by instrumental lessons taken alongside normal classroom music lessons.